 Having written the previous sentence some time ago I look back on it now and smile because it is such a cliché for the way we think things work.
 We believe we have a measure control over the unfolding of our lives.
 On that basis, I should have been aware of and have given permission for such a radical change in my life because………well it’s MY life!
 How could this happen to me without my consent and where do I lodge a complaint?

 Looking back on thirty-eight years wandering this path mostly without a guidebook, I now realise just how steadily the underlying changes were being rolled out, particularly in Stage Two, altering me on deeper levels while on the surface I struggled with losing what I considered to be the norms of life.
 Life was slowly disengaging with me and I had no idea why.
 Bernadette was more informed than I was but even she also got caught in a process where the perception is that you are losing everything and gaining nothing………

 I had a shaky time last night.
 It comes and goes.
 Better today.
-My main concern is not so much Thailand but life after work.
 I sometimes get overwhelmed by a lack of emotional attachment to life.
-Emotions give body and life to thoughts that “help” drive us in certain directions or to take certain actions.
+Emotions give body and life to thoughts that help drive us in certain directions or to take certain actions.
 Take that away and you have the thoughts without the drive.
-Making decisions when two or more options have equal weighting makes it all a fairly “dry” exercise and sometimes hard to finalise anything.
-I mostly cope but envisaging a life that seems to mostly comprise of filling in time sometimes scares the hell out of me.
+Making decisions when two or more options have equal emotional weighting makes it all a fairly “dry” exercise and sometimes hard to finalise anything.
+I mostly cope but envisaging a life that seems to comprise of filling in time sometimes scares the hell out of me.

 The underlying void, which previously had been covered over with projects has been brought into the forefront as a result of pulling back from a life that fills in time with activities.